oc-shopaholic/oc-shopaholic-docs/modules/order/component.md

 endif
 :Get cart object;
 :Megre user data from request
-and cart data crom cart object;
+and cart data from cart object;
 :Component gets shipping address fields from **"shipping_address"** in request;
-:Megre shipping address data from request and shipping address data crom cart object;
+:Megre shipping address data from request and shipping address data from cart object;
 :Creates new shipping address or updates user shipping address;
 if (Has validation errors?) then (no)